bambrah-tk/ADL_project/README.md

 Applied Deep Learing Project WS2023 <br>
 Taranpreet Kaur Bambrah 11717209

+## Assignment 3: Deliver
+In this project, an Optical Character Recognition (OCR) Streamlit App has been developed for efficient deployment and usage of a trained OCR model.
+The app allows users to upload image(s), and the model performs OCR to extract text from the image(s).<br>
+This deployment includes two versions of the Streamlit app: app.py and app1.py, each serving different purposes.
+The app.py version allows users to upload a single image for OCR processing, while the app1.py version enables users to upload multiple images simultaneously.
+This flexibility caters to varying user needs and scenarios, enhancing the overall utility of the OCR Streamlit App.

 ## Assignment 2: Hacking
 ### Clarification on Assignment Misunderstanding
 In the early stages of the project, there was a misinterpretation of the initial assignment's requirements.
 The assignment called for the identification of a paper that addressed our Optical Character Recognition (OCR) problem—specifically, recognizing words—using a traditional machine learning algorithm.
 The subsequent objective was to surpass the performance of the traditional approach by implementing a deep learning algorithm and then conduct a comparative analysis. <br>